Reviews You Can Rely On

 Our Verdict

 The Coros Pace 3 remains a standout choice for an affordable GPS watch, beating much of our test lineup in value and catering to a broad spectrum of users and budgets.
 It has exceptional battery life and sports one of our favorite screens that remains clear and readable in a wide variety of conditions.
 For those seeking a streamlined experience with minimal smartwatch distractions, the Pace 3's simplicity is highly appealing.
 Its ultralight design is guaranteed not to slow you down, and we imagine that most users will be more than satisfied with this affordable model.
-To see how it measures up to the rest of our lineup, check out our full review of the best GPS watches.
+To see how it measures up to the rest of our lineup, check out our full review of GPS watches.

 REASONS TO BUY